api3dao/rsk-hackathon-starter/README.md

 ## Step 2: Make a request

 The scripts in this step will use the Airnode you have deployed if you have completed Step 1.
 Otherwise, it will use the `providerId` of the Airnode that we have deployed given in [`parameters.js`](/src/parameters.js).
-It will also need a config.json file to know the contract addresses and rpc url.
+If you are making a request to an already deployed airnode you will need a valid config.json file to know the contract addresses and rpc url.
 Note that the `endpointId` will be the same either way because it is [derived from the OIS and endpoint name](https://api3dao.github.io/api3-docs/pre-alpha/protocols/request-response/endpoint.html#endpointid).

 ### Create a requester